BlaqueDevs/se-assignment-day-5-technical-writing-and-review-S-Mwaura/README.md

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
 Plain language is a way of writing and presenting information that is clear, concise, and easy to understand by your intended audience.
 Plain language does not mean simplifying or dumbing down your content, but rather organizing it logically, using familiar words and phrases, and avoiding unnecessary complexity.
 Plain language helps you communicate your message more effectively, reduce confusion and misunderstanding, and increase trust and engagement.
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
+There are several benefits to simplifying sentences:
+- Improves readability by breaking down complex syntax
+- Enhances clarity by using direct language and avoiding confusion
+- Refines arguments by eliminating extraneous words and ideas
+- Sharpens focus and impact by highlighting the most important information
+- Adds variety and rhythm to promote smoother flow
+- Makes text more concise, coherent and cohesive
 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
 1. Relatability:
 Real-world connections: Examples that relate to everyday experiences make abstract ideas more tangible and relatable.